MaggieWalsh/walsh_and_co/README.md

        6. Commit the files that you've staged in your local repository.

-           ```$ git commit -m "First commit```
+           ```$ git commit -m "initial commit"```

        7. At the top of your GitHub repository's Quick Setup page, click to copy the remote repository URL.
        8. Copy remote repository URL field
-In Terminal, add the URL for the remote repository where your local repository will be pushed.
-$ git remote add origin  <REMOTE_URL>
-# Sets the new remote
-$ git remote -v
-# Verifies the new remote URL
-Push the changes in your local repository to GitHub.
-$ git push -u origin main
-# Pushes the changes in your local repository up to the remote repository you specified as the origin

     * ## Forking the Published GitHub Repository
       1. Login to GitHub.